mateors/lexer/README.md

 > Interpreters that parse the source code, build an *abstract syntax tree (AST)* out of it and then evaluate this tree.
 This type of interpreter is sometimes called “tree-walking” interpreter, because it “walks” the AST and interprets it.

 ## What we want?
-We build a tree-walking interpreter.
+> We build a tree-walking interpreter.

-We're going to build our own **lexer**, our own parser, our own tree representation and our own evaluator.
-We'll see what **tokens** are, what an abstract syntax tree is, how to build such a tree, how to evaluate it and how to extend our language with new data structures and built-in functions.
+We're going to build our own **lexer**, our own **parser**, our own tree representation and our own evaluator.
+We'll see what **tokens** are, what an `abstract syntax tree` is, `how to build such a tree`, `how to evaluate it` and how to extend our language with new data structures and built-in functions.

-Parsing is one of the most well-understood branches of computer science and really smart people have already invested a lot of time into the problems of parsing.
-The results of their work are CFG, BNF, EBNF, parser generators and advanced parsing techniques used in them.
-Why shouldn’t you take advantage of that?
+> Parsing is one of the most well-understood branches of `computer science` and really smart people have already invested a lot of time into the problems of parsing.
+The results of their work are CFG, `BNF`, `EBNF`, `parser generators` and advanced parsing techniques used in them.
+Why shouldn't you take advantage of that?

 ### Writing your own parser is not a waste of time rather immensely valuable.
 We are here to learn, we want to understand how parsers work.
 And it’s my opinion that the best way to do that is by getting our hands dirty and writing a parser ourselves.
 Also, I think it’s immense fun.

 ## Why its important?